deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Minimal configuration example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The only mandatory element is ``File``, therefore, a minimal configuration example looks like this:
+The only mandatory element is ``File``.
+A minimal valid configuration example looks like this:

 .. topic:: Shape Feature Store config (minimal configuration example)

    .. literalinclude:: xml/shapefeaturestore_minimal.xml
       :language: xml

-The configuration above will make the data from file ``/tmp/rivers.shp`` available with the following settings:
+This configuration will set up a feature store based on the shape file ``/tmp/rivers.shp`` with the following settings:

 * The feature store offers the feature type ``app:rivers`` (``app`` bound to ``http://www.deegree.org/app``)
 * SRS information is taken from file ``/tmp/rivers.prj`` (if it does not exist, ``EPSG:4326`` is assumed)